danrublop/Cench-AI/README.md

 ## Deployment

+### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages:

+1. **Push to GitHub**: Push your code to a GitHub repository
+2. **Enable GitHub Pages**: Go to your repository Settings → Pages
+3. **Select Source**: Choose "GitHub Actions" as the source
+4. **Automatic Deployment**: The site will be automatically built and deployed on every push to the main branch

+The site will be available at: `https://[your-username].github.io/[repository-name]/`

+### Other Platforms

-The project is ready for deployment on Vercel, Netlify, or any other hosting platform that supports Next.js.
+The project is also ready for deployment on Vercel, Netlify, or any other hosting platform that supports Next.js.

 ## License